|Semester 1||Semester 2|

 ****In order to enter the nursing sequence students must have: 1) a 2.5 cumulative grade point average(3.0 for transfer students) and 2) achieved a minimum grade of at least “C” in chemistry.
 To progress in nursing a student must achieve a minimum grade of “C” or better in all Science and Nursing courses and maintain a minimum 2.0 overall average Developmental Courses if Applicable: WAC/RAC, ENG 100/101, MAT 023 & 024

 Progress within the nursing sequence of the baccalaureate nursing program will be monitored, in part, by the student’s participation in Assessment Technologies, Inc (ATI), a series of standardized assessment tests.
 This set of assessments provides the student with learning tools, non-proctored and proctored testing useful in gauging learning success, and content mastery.
-Students are required to participate in ATI testing for the following courses: N208, N228, N229, N309, N318, N417, N418 and N424.
-Scores achieved on the ATI tests will constitute ten percent (10%) of the final grade for each course.
-On the student’s first attempt, a score equivalent to or greater than the National Program Mean will contribute ten percent (10%) to the final course.
-All students who do not achieve the minimum required score will be allowed only one retake.
-The average of the scores obtained on the first and second attempts will count as ten percent (10%) of the final grade for the course.
+Students are required to participate in ATI testing for the following courses: N208, N228, N229, N309, N319, N318, N417, N418 and N424.
+Scores achieved on the ATI tests will constitute ten percent (10%) of the final grade for each course, with the higher of the scores recorded.
 The cost of this testing will be the student’s responsibility and will be charged as part of the University tuition and fees each semester.

 Seniors are expected to achieve a predicted probability of passing NCLEX-RN at the identified benchmark stipulated by the faculty.
 Seniors, who do not achieve this benchmark, will not receive a Certificate of Readiness.
 Students must demonstrate readiness to successfully complete the National Council of State Boards Exam (NCLEX) by achieving the identified benchmark stipulated by faculty on the ATI Comprehensive Predictor Assessment Exam, which is nationally normed and made available through ATI.
 Those seniors, who have not achieved the required benchmark after completing the ATI Comprehensive Predictor Exam as prescribed, may elect to enroll in another structured program of review, approved by the BSN dean and faculty, and present objective evidence of success at the completion of that review.
 Objective evidence of success would be an achieved score on a proctored exam equivalent to the stipulated benchmark.